-On September 18, 2007, OSTI introduced a searchable collection of more than 20,000 patent records resulting from U.S. Department of Energy and predecessor-agency funding.
+Also in 2007, OSTI introduced a searchable collection of more than 30,000 patent records resulting from DOE and predecessor-agency funding.
 The DOepatents collection represents a growing compilation of patents resulting from research supported by DOE, and demonstrates the Department's considerable contribution to scientific progress from the 1940s to the present.

-In June 2008, OSTI introduced the DOE Data Explorer for discovering Department of Energy scientific research data wherever they reside.
+In June 2008, OSTI introduced the DOE Data Explorer to make DOE scientific research data accessible.
 This data discovery tool was developed as a way to guide users to scientific research data – such as computer simulations, numeric data files, figures and plots, interactive maps, multimedia, and scientific images – generated in the course of DOE-sponsored research in various science disciplines.
-It is intended to be particularly useful to students, the public, and to researchers who are new to a field or looking for experimental or observational data outside their normal field of expertise.

-In March 2010, OSTI contributed various tools and data sets to Data.gov, as part of the Administration-wide Open Gov Initiative.
-Five were designated high value data sets by DOE: DOE Research and Development Project Summaries (data services), Energy Citations Database (data services), Information Bridge (data services), Geothermal/Geothermal Legacy Data (data services), and DOE Patents Database (data services).
-These tools have made DOE R&D results more transparent and have made scientific information access more convenient than ever before.
+In March 2010, OSTI contributed various tools and datasets to Data.gov, as part of the Administration-wide Open Gov Initiative.
+Five were designated high value datasets by DOE: DOE Research and Development Project Summaries (data services), Energy Citations Database (data services), DOE Information Bridge (data services), Geothermal/Geothermal Legacy Data (data services), and DOE Patents Database (data services).
+These tools made DOE R&D results more transparent and scientific information access more convenient than ever before.

-DOE Green Energy was launched on the 40th Anniversary of Earth Day, April 21, 2010, to provide the public with access to technical documents from thousands of R&D projects conducted at DOE National Laboratories and by DOE-funded awards at universities.
-The DOE Green Energy portal is part of the DOE Open Government Plan, which furthers the Administration’s Open Government Initiative.
-It contains bibliographic citations, technical reports and patent information on different types of renewable energy resources and energy conservation, including solar, wind, bioenergy, hydroelectric, geothermal, tidal and wave power, and energy storage.
+DOE Green Energy was launched on the 40th Anniversary of Earth Day, April 21, 2010, to provide the public with access to technical documents from thousands of R&D projects conducted at DOE national laboratories and by DOE-funded awards at universities.
+The DOE Green Energy portal was part of the DOE Open Government Plan 1.0, which furthered the Administration’s Open Government Initiative.
+It contained bibliographic citations, technical reports, and patent information on different types of renewable energy resources and energy conservation including solar, wind, bioenergy, hydroelectric, geothermal, tidal and wave power, and energy storage.
 The information from DOE Green Energy was consolidated into OSTI’s SciTech Connect search product (see below) as part of refocusing and rebalancing organizational efforts.

-In February 2011, scientific videos highlighting the most exciting research and development sponsored by the U.S. Department of Energy (DOE) were made available through ScienceCinema.
-It is anticipated that scientific videos, animations, interactive visualizations, and other multimedia will become an increasingly prominent form of scientific communications.
-ScienceCinema uses innovative, state-of-the-art audio indexing and speech recognition technology from Microsoft Research to allow users to quickly find video files produced by the DOE National Laboratories and other DOE research facilities.
+Beginning in February 2011, scientific videos highlighting R&D sponsored by DOE were made available through ScienceCinema.
+Scientific videos, animations, interactive visualizations, and other multimedia are becoming an increasingly prominent form of scientific communication.
+ScienceCinema uses innovative, state-of-the-art audio indexing and speech recognition technology from Microsoft Research to allow users to quickly find video files produced by the DOE national laboratories and other DOE research facilities.

-February 2013 saw OSTI launch the National Library of EnergyBeta (NLEBeta).
+In February 2013, OSTI launched the National Library of EnergyBeta (NLEBeta).
 NLEBeta is a virtual library and open government resource to advance energy literacy, innovation and security.
 The NLEBeta search feature provides one-stop, easy access to information about DOE and its work in four broad mission areas – science and R&D results; energy and technology for industry and homeowners; energy market information and analysis; and nuclear security and environmental management.
 The NLEBeta is a new search tool designed to make it easier for American citizens to access information about the Department from across the DOE complex nationwide, without knowing DOE’s organizational structure.
-The NLE virtually integrates information from Energy.gov (the DOE website) and all DOE program offices, national laboratories and other facilities.
+The NLEBeta virtually integrates information from Energy.gov (the DOE website) and all DOE program offices, national laboratories and other facilities.
 The NLEBetasearch includes OSTI databases that were formerly searched by Science Accelerator.